The Global Innovation Policy Accelerator is a collaborative development programme for innovation policy leaders and managers.

 By bringing together a strong network of UK experts around an innovative, system-wide capacity building programme, Nesta aims to increase the level of international collaboration on innovation policy and support the development of other countries’ innovation systems.

-We are partnering with Innovate UK and a unique team of academic, public and private sector organisations to lead the design and delivery of a tailor-made development programme for innovation policymakers in a range of emerging economies around the world.
 The Global Innovation Policy Accelerator programme is funded through the UK government’s Newton Fund and delivers executive development to national cohorts of senior policymakers from the main innovation institutions, while strengthening the implementation capabilities of their teams.
-This programme has the potential to make a real difference to national innovation systems and drive greater inclusive economic development.

 The programme is delivered by a consortium of leading UK expert organisations including the universities of Manchester and Oxford, and innovation and design expert consultants 100% Open and Uscreates.

-We are also working with local partner organisations in each of the countries the Programme is delivered in.
-These local partnerships are essential to our ability to fully grasp and navigate each of unique national innovation systems we are working with.
+We are also working with local partner organisations in each of the countries the programme is delivered in.
+These local partnerships are essential to our ability to fully grasp and navigate each of the unique national innovation systems we are working with.